 Phil Mattson is a pianist, arranger/composer, conductor and teacher.Currently he resides in Minneapolis, MN and works as a vocal coach, accompanist, conductor, teacher and arranger.
 Phil teaches vocal jazz at MacPhail Center for Music and also leads The Phil Mattson Singers.

 Phil has served as Director of Choral Activities at Foothill College (CA) and Gonzaga University (WA).
-He has also taught at Pacific Lutheran University (WA).
+He has also taught at Pacific Lutheran University (WA) and The School For Music Vocations (IA).
 He completed undergraduate studies in Philosophy/Religion and Music at Concordia College (Moorhead, MN), summa cum laude, and graduate work in Choral Literature and Conducting at The University of Iowa as an NDEA Fellow.